hepplerj/Dissertation/ch5.dissertation.Heppler.md

 ---
 author:
 - 'Jason A. Heppler'
-title: "Something in the Soil: Toxics, Bodies, and the Spatial History of Health" ...
+title: "Something in the Soil: Toxics and the Landscape of Health" ...

 > We thought we were living with a clean industry.